RezaGemCollection/description-generator/VARIANT_UPDATES.md

 - **Variant Details**: Changing variant titles or option combinations
 - **Option Values**: Adding, removing, or modifying option values

-### 3. Description Regeneration
+### 3. Smart Description Updates
 If variant changes are detected, the system:

-1. Fetches the current product data from Shopify
+1. **For products without AI descriptions**: Generates a complete new description
-2. Compares it with the webhook data using `VariantParser.detectVariantChanges()`
+2. **For products with existing AI descriptions**: Updates only the variants bullet point
-3. Triggers description regeneration if changes are found
+3. **Preserves all other content**: Keeps the existing description, features, and formatting
-4. Updates the product description with new variant information
+4. **Dynamic variant updates**: Only the "Available Variants" bullet point is modified

 ## Variant Detection Logic